-During the Festival we inspired enquiring young minds to take a journey of exploration with University of York researchers.
-You can now continue to access these activities after the Festival.
+During the Festival and beyond, we are inspiring enquiring young minds to take a journey of exploration with University of York researchers.

-Each activity page will provide a list of what you will need, a video showing you what to do, and useful web links.
+Each activity page below provides a list of what you will need, a video showing what to do, and useful web links.
 All activities should be possible with readily available equipment that can be sourced from around the home or from your local supermarket.